nfdi4plants/Swate/README.md

  - .NET Core SDK at of at least the version in [the global.json file](global.json)
  - Docker with Docker-compose
  - Node.js with npm/npx
- - To setup all dev dependencies, you can run the following commands:
+ - To setup all dev dependencies, you can run the following commands or the install.cmd file (explained further below).
+The first run will take some time to import the database from the .sql file:

     `dotnet tool restore` (to restore local dotnet tools)